What we stand for

 Pub opening hours should be clearly displayed outside the venue, and pubs should not operate a system where entry can only be made on payment of an entrance fee.

-CAMRA supports breweries that produce real ale regardless of size, encouraging activities in line with our policies.
-We recognise the contribution of regional and family brewers to preserving the availability of real ale as we know it today.
+CAMRA supports breweries that produce live beer regardless of size, encouraging activities in line with our policies.
+We recognise the contribution of regional and family brewers to preserving the availability of live beer as we know it today.

 Mergers and takeovers